 - Step 7.
 Leave Undisturbed At Room Temperature 12 Hours

 We heat the raw milk on this recipe at a much lower temperature than you get with store-bought yogurts made from pasteurized milk.
 There are different standard pasteurization times around the world, but on average it seems to be around 63°C (150°F) for at least 30 minutes or a shorter duration of times at a higher temperatures.
 We give an easy way to know when the heated milk is ready and include a video clip of the part at that step.

 Our raw yogurt recipe video shares one of our first times making this gut health boosting food.
-The end result looks cottage-cheesy in the pictures and video.
-But this is an amazingly fresh and tasty, real yogurt.
+Although a slight cottage cheesy texture forms on the top, it’s smooth within and all of it is amazingly fresh and tasty.
+It’s real yogurt.
 Its consistency and texture is in actuality smooth and creamy.

-Unless you’re going for Greek, this plain yogurt recipe is better than any plain yogurt you’ve ever bought at a store.
+Unless you’re going for Greek, this plain yogurt recipe is better than any plain yogurt you’ve ever bought at any grocery store.
 It can be made thicker depending on preference, but this is not Greek yogurt.

 Plain Yet Delicious!

 You know those plain yogurts that taste extremely funky?
 Many plain yogurts have a distinct, unpleasing taste attached to them.
 Like they’ve gone bad even though they’re supposed to be fresh.

 I’m not able to express this bad taste these plain yogurts have into words, nor pin point the reason.
 Could it come from preservatives?
 Or maybe from commercially farmed cows milk which is likely loaded with fortifications and whatever is injected into these heavily medicated cows.

 Some plain yogurts are perfect.
 You don’t want anything added and enjoy them fully just as they are.
 Luckily, out of all the “approved” plain yogurts we buy at our local grocery store, Ling’s homemade yogurt from raw milk is better than them ALL.